michebble/colossal_vegetable/README.md

 ## CLI application

-The cli will be run with `bin/cli` followed by the action; `search <search-term>` or `duplicates`.
-For now, this will attempt to load clients.json, execute the action, then output the result as JSON to stdout.
+The cli is run with `bin/cli` followed by the action; `search <search-term>`.
+This will search the name value of the clients to find those that partial match the search-term.

 Later there will be flags to specify further behaviours, such as data source, output format, resource model.